 But the good news is that you can still get the disinfecting benefits of mouthwash without the alcohol.
-This DIY mouthwash uses peppermint and tea tree essential oils to freshen breath, kill bad germs and leave your mouth feeling sparkling clean.
+This DIY mouthwash uses peppermint and tea tree essential oils, so it freshens breath, kills bad germs and leaves your mouth feeling sparkling clean without the burn.
 It also contains minerals to help replenish mineral stores in your teeth and gums, and baking soda to help remove stains and whiten teeth.
 It truly does it all and it tastes great to boot.

 While I don’t like my mouthwash to taste sweet, some people prefer it.
 If you find that you need a little sweetness to make your mouthwash more palatable, simply add a drop or two of liquid Stevia.

 Essential Oil Mouthwash